Gopikank/cloud_computing_p1/README.md

 ### 2. Configure the frontend
-Open `public/app.js` and replace the placeholder values in `firebaseConfig` with your Web App configuration from step 1.
+Open `public/app.js` and replace the placeholder values in `firebaseConfig` with Web App configuration from step 1.

-Never commit a service-account JSON file to this project or to GitHub.

 ### 3. Install the Firebase CLI
 ```cmd